SpirosAKS/markdown-cv/index.md

 `2018-present`
 _WeSAR_: The aim of the project is to design and develop a system for identifying and rescuing individuals, especially those belonging to population groups with a particularly high probability of being lost.
 The central part of the system is a modular “wearable (portable)” device, while the positioning and statusing algorithms of the person carrying the device will play an important role in its effectiveness.
+  _Responsibilities_:
+  -Conference paper publishing on LoRa simulators.
+  -Development and maintance of the project's site using Wordpress, according to the project's needs.
+  -Design and development of mechanism for wearables in LoRa networks, using C for embedded systems, and simulations on Omnet++ (C++/      NED)

 _INHERIT_:  "Sustainable Tourism Strategies to Conserce and Valorise the Mediterranean Coastal and Maritime Natural Heritage (INHERIT)" of the program Interreg MED.